• OVERVIEW

 The Doctor of Physical Therapy program is committed to a holistic admission approach and does not conduct interviews as part of its admission process.
 Not holding interviews provides the faculty with an opportunity to perform a thorough, holistic review of all applications meeting the minimum requirements.
 To make this possible, the faculty has designed a number of school-specific essay questions to help us get an understanding of each applicant as an individual.

 We feel this benefits all applicants.
-Rather than focusing on the top applicants in terms of GPA and GRE scores, we are able to consider the entire qualified applicant pool based upon a holistic review of both quantitative and qualitative metrics.
+Rather than focusing on the top applicants in terms of GPA and/or GRE scores, we are able to consider the entire qualified applicant pool based upon a holistic review of both quantitative and qualitative metrics.
 Applicants who might have otherwise not been selected for an interview, and thereby not considered for the program, are now fully considered for admission to the university.

 Graduate Record Examinations (GRE)